bodrovis/Guesser/README.md

 # Guesser

-A deadly simple game for 1 or more players made for demonstration purposes.
+A dead simple game for 1 or more players made for demonstration purposes.
 The computer "thinks of" a number and you're trying to guess it.
-A player who first guessed 3 times is considered a winner; his statistics is printed to a `txt` file.
+A player who first guessed 3 times (adjustable) is considered a winner; his statistics is printed to a `txt` file.

 For nix systems use